-- Recording of brain activity (EEG) by a medical electrophysiology technologist (approximately 30 min).
+- Recording of your brain activity (qEEG) which will be done by a medical electrophysiology technologist (duration 30 to 45 min).

-- The following week: Analysis and second meeting with the neuropsychologist to discuss results.
-The report presents your brain activity, the links with the problems and objectives as well as a specific Neurofeedback training program proposal for you.
+- A second meeting with the specialist to receive the results of the evaluation.
+The report that will be given to you presents your brain activity, the links with the problems and objectives, recommendations as well as a proposal for a specific Neurofeedback training program for you.

 Now that we know which neural circuits to train, how can we improve its brain activity, knowing that no electric current or magnetic field is given?

 Neurofeedback works with the operating conditioning principle, which is like a reward game.
 It is the same principle used to train a dog to give the paw.
 When the dog gives the paw, it receives a reward.
 He gives the paw again and receives another reward.
 And the exercise is repeated hundreds of times which allow the dog to acquire the behavior.

 Neurofeedback works the same way.
 For example, if we want to increase the brain activity of an attention network, we will place the electrode cap on the head of the individual and we will read in real time the network to be trained.
 As soon as the brain “activates” this network, the system will give a reward!

 The reward will be a video that will instantly play in front of the person.
 As soon as the brain “turns off” the network (which we do not want) the system will automatically stop rewarding the person and the video will stop playing.

 2000 rewards per session